DANCEcollaborative/bazaar/log_replayer/README.md

 - Install packages:
 `pip install -r log_replayer_requirements.txt`

-# Sample Chat Log
+## Sample Chat Log
-Logs must be in .csv format.
-An abbreviated sample log follows.
+Logs must be in the following .csv format (this is an abbreviated sample log).
+In this log, the bot's name is "Sage the Owl."
+For replay using a fresh bot, bot responses may or may not be included in the chat log.
+If they are included in a chat log, the Log Replayer will skip over them and instead play any responses that will be received from the fresh bot.
 ```
 timestamp,username,type,content
 2025-12-04 15:37:13,Joe Cool,presence,join